ghedger/sortbench/README.md

 This memory usage accounting must extend to stack space: recursive algorithms are not free; instead, more stack memory is used in lieu of heap memory.
 This is not necessarily a bad thing as allocating/de-allocating from the stack requires very few CPU cycles (basically, a subtract on the stack register for the frame size, and subsequent add for de-allocation) compared to heap allocation and de-allocation.

 Heap Sort Multicore thread pooling: creating the various threads in advance and have them idle and waiting for work to do rather than creating them in situ at the time needed.

+Tim Sort, American Flag Sort, and other hybrid algorithms ought to be added to the suite.